What is a Pressure Gauge?

 ![]() |

 There are many types of pressure gauges, according to different installation and demands, divided into general pointer type, digital type, contact type, shockproof type and diaphragm type.
 Pressure gauges are common measuring instruments and are widely used in various fields.
 It can visually display the pressure changes in each process step, insight into the conditions in the product or media process, form a safety trend during the monitoring of production operations, and build a fast and reliable safety guarantee through automatic interlocking or sensing devices to prevent accidents.
-Safeguarding personal and property safety has played an important role. |
+Safeguarding personal and property safety has played an important role.
+The operating principle is based on the deformation of elastic elements (such as Bourdon tubes or diaphragms) when subjected to pressure.
+These deformations are then converted into readable values. |

 Pressure Gauges Specifications